 The only financially-viable CCS projects in the world inject CO2 into oil wells to enhanced oil recovery (‘EOR’).
 Other CCS projects are not viable because of low Carbon prices, see [Article 2].
 Consequently large-scale CCS could only occur through imposition of high Carbon taxes in the UK or major Government subsidies.
 The amount of CCS needed in the UK to get to 68% decarbonisation of heat and HGVs by 2030, using a Blue Hydrogen route is around 35 Mt/a.
 This would require the UK to build the equivalent of five of the largest CCS plants currently in existence by 2030 [Article 2].

 Furthermore, SMR+CCS (Blue Hydrogen) is not a ‘zero Carbon’ option.
 CCS can, at best, only capture 90% of the CO2 in the exhaust stream of the SMR process.
 At least 10% of CO2 will escape into the atmosphere (see [Article 2]).
 And, of course, large fugitive emissions of Methane occur throughout the natural gas processing supply chain.
 This is non-trivial: The International Energy Agency (IEA) reported that in 2020, the oil and gas industry leaked over 70 million tonnes of methane into the atmosphere.
 According to Bloomberg Green, these fugitive Methane emissions were equivalent to Europe’s entire Carbon Footprint.
-These emissions are very damaging to the environment, because Methane is 25 time more potent a greenhouse gas than CO2.
+These emissions are very damaging to the environment, because Methane is 25 time more potent a greenhouse gas than CO2 when assessed on a 100 year timescale and 86 times more potent a greenhouse gas than CO2. when assessed on a 20 year timescale

 So the Blue Hydrogen route will never be clean and it will never be able to provide ‘Net Zero’ Carbon emissions.
 Consequently, any investment in Blue Hydrogen production will have a finite life and will eventually have to be written-off so that Green Hydrogen generation can be rebuilt in its place.
 This will discourage investment in Blue Hydrogen.

-Conclusion: Given the low technology readiness of commercial-scale CCS, it is highly unlikely that the Blue Hydrogen production needed to power 68% of long-haul lorries and 68% of building heat could be implemented in the UK by 2030.
+Conclusion: Given the low technology readiness of commercial-scale CCS, it is highly unlikely that the Blue Hydrogen production needed to power 68% of long-haul lorries and 68% of building heat could be implemented in the UK by 2030, 2040 or 2050.

 If Hydrogen is needed for lorries and heating in the short term, and Green and Blue Hydrogen can’t be manufactured in time, it seems clear that the Grey Hydrogen industry (which has a much cheaper product than Blue or Green Hydrogen) will step-up to the supply challenge…